HACKMIT

 What food will you provide?

 We’ll keep you fed throughout the weekend.
 All meals from breakfast on Saturday to breakfast on Sunday, as well as snacks in between, are covered by us.
 Just imagine yummy mediterranean dinner, late night waffle snacks, and an endless supply of fruit.
-We’ll try to accommodate dietary restrictions as best we can!
+We’ll try to

 Can I get reimbursed for travel?